Advertisement

 Preventing RSV infections

-• Washing hands frequently (and for at least 20 seconds with soap and water)
+• Wash hands frequently with soap and warm water for at least 20 seconds

 Article sources open article sources

 Centers for Disease Control and Prevention.
-RSV Trends and Surveillance.
+RSV in Older Adults.

 Mayo Clinic.
 Respiratory syncytial virus (RSV).

 Centers for Disease Control and Prevention.
-RSV Prevention.
+RSV Vaccine VIS.

 Featured Content